saibharadwajmukkera/GearTrack-Office-Equipment-Checkout-System/README.md

 3. For each checkout, record the equipment, employee, checkout date, due date, and return date (if returned).
 4. Ensure equipment can only be checked out by one employee at a time.
 Entities:
-✔ Equipment (item_id, name, category, status)
+Equipment (item_id, name, category, status)
-✔Employees (emp_id, name, department)
+Employees (emp_id, name, department)
-✔Checkouts (checkout_id, item_id, emp_id, checkout_date, due_date, return_date)
+Checkouts (checkout_id, item_id, emp_id, checkout_date, due_date, return_date)

 Relationships:
-I.	Checkouts links Equipment (1:N) and Employees (1:N).
+Checkouts links Equipment (1:N) and Employees (1:N).
-II.
 Cardinality: One Equipment can have many Checkouts, but one Checkout ties to one Equipment.
-III.
 Cardinality: One Employee can have many Checkouts, but one Checkout ties to one Employee.

 Constraints:
-- item_id and emp_id are unique.
+item_id and emp_id are unique.
-- status in Equipment is either 'available' or 'checked out'.
-- checkout_date ≤ due_date.
-- return_date is NULL until the item is returned.
+status in Equipment is either 'available' or 'checked out'. checkout_date ≤ due_date. return_date is NULL until the item is returned.

 Additional Constraint: An equipment item cannot be checked out if its status is already 'checked out'.
 Why This One?
-I.	Entities: Just three core tables (Equipment, Employees, Checkouts) with straightforward relationships (e.g., Equipment-to-Checkouts is one-to-many).
+Entities: Just three core tables (Equipment, Employees, Checkouts) with straightforward relationships (e.g., Equipment-to-Checkouts is one-to-many).
-II.
 Functionality: Basic CRUD operations (create, read, update, delete) for checking out/returning items—no advanced features like scheduling or workload balancing.
-III.
 Solves a real workplace problem (tracking equipment), which makes it relatable and demo-friendly and simplest design
 ______________________________________________________________________________
 Phase II: Logical and Physical Database Design Relational Schema: